LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-You will see that buckets are now sorted in descending order of doc_count.
+You will see that buckets are now sorted in ascending order of doc_count, showing buckets with lowest doc_count first instead of last.

 ![image](https://user-images.githubusercontent.com/60980933/116112778-1e9e3000-a675-11eb-8230-7d8f00b41d98.png)